Natrox/RaptorAudio/README.md

 SoundMixer::GetMixer()->Stop( props );
 ```

 Note that it is perfectly safe to use the 'props' object anywhere.
 It is garbage-collected, so it exists for as long as you keep it, and the sound mixer will safely ignore it if it is not relevant anymore.
+However, it is not possible to re-use this object to play the sound again!

 Sound loading
 -------------